 My kids go wild for these little cheese treats.
 Bonus: they are beautifully delicious, and super easy to make.

-Pao de Queijo is a Brazilian cheese bread – it is similar to American popovers, except.. they are made with tapioca flour/starch in lieu of regular all purpose flour.
+Pao de Queijo is a Brazilian cheese bread.
+It is similar to American popovers, but they are made with tapioca flour/starch in lieu of regular all purpose flour.
 Y’all, I love me some popovers, but these are just to die for.

 I mistakingly tripled this recipe by accident and that was the best thing I could have done!
 My kids practically inhale them!